Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 Not a single one of those links is confidence building.

-In other words, we've got an Ebola Czar.
+In other words, we've got an Ebolazar.

-We've got somebody in charge, supposedly running a department that's supposed to mobilize because it's ready to be mobilized for outbreaks just like this.
+We've got somebody in charge supposedly running a department that's supposed to mobilize because it's ready to be mobilized for outbreaks just like this.

 And there hadn't been one story about her.

-The progressive belief that a powerful government can stop all calamity is misguided.
+Another pull quote: The progressive belief that a powerful government can stop all calamity is misguided.

-In the last 10 years, we passed multiple pieces of legislation to create funding streams, offices, management authorities, precisely for this moment.
+In the last 10 years, we passed multiple pieces of legislation to create funding streams, offices, management authorities precisely for this moment.

-But this story details how in the last 10 years since the creation of this department, it's not just this department, there have been appropriations of money for projects.
+That we have nothing to show for it is not good reason to put even more faith in government without learning anything from our story details how in the last 10 years, since the creation of this department, it's not just this department, there have been appropriations of money for projects.

-For the last 10 years, supposedly, we have been paying people to devise, improvise, implement programs that could be rolled out immediately.
+For the last 10 years, supposedly, we have been paying people to devise, improvise, implement programs that could be rolled out immediately because for the past 10 years, they have been in the works.

-They should be ready to roll out and nobody can find any evidence of where the money has gone.
+And nobody can find any evidence of where the money has gone.

 So in the last 10 years, we've had a lot of pontificating.